 A sojourn is defined as a temporary stay and my sojourn to Granada birthed this blog.
-After years of journaling and starting a basic travel blog, Sojournies has transformed into a place to share stories and advice to whoever happens to read it.
+After years of journaling and starting a basic travel diary, Sojournies has transformed into a place to share stories and travel advice to whoever happens to read it.
 I’ll tell you to trust your gut and be responsible…and also taunt you to book that flight deal.

 But most of all I’m just me, Sojo!

 I welcome you to tag along as a Milwaukee girl, from a family deeply rooted in culture, love and laughter, makes her way around the world one free walking tour and wine tasting at a time.